Continued from Part 9

-With my renewed passion for god I decided to put myself back to all in for Jesus.
+With my renewed passion for god, I decided to put myself back to all in for Jesus.
 Living back with my parents I began to take the church classes over again.
-I involved myself into ministry again.
-I also began dating my high school girl friend again (for the third time).
-This time however, I somehow convinced her to marry me.
+I involved myself in ministry again.
+I also started to date my high school girlfriend again (for the third time).
+This time, however, I somehow convinced her to marry me.
 We moved in together shortly after that.
 My parents were ecstatic.

 Things at the point seemed to be going well.
 We were happy, making enough money to set some aside for the wedding but then I had life changing injury.
 I had fallen at work and sprained my back.
 This incapacitated me for a number of weeks and wasn’t able to work my wonderful retail job.
 I was on track for management but my career path had come to an abrupt stop.
 I began to panic.
 Workers compensation only paid so much and we had bills to pay.
 With no degree and no other skills to speak of I was at a complete loss for what to do.
 I quickly learned the pills that eased the physical pain also eased the mental pain.
 It was something that I struggled with for a long time after.